ilios/user-guide/courses-and-sessions/sessions/README.md

 ## Session Attributes (all session types)

 * **Associated Groups**: (Currently displays only in aggregate at the course level.)
 Display only.
 Shows a list by name of the Learner Groups currently associated with the Session.
-* **Session Type**: Selected from a predefined list of instructional and assessment methods, loaded into the system at implementation.
-Click [here](https://iliosproject.gitbook.io/ilios-user-guide/schools/session-types) for more information on Session Types.
+* **Session Type**: Selected from a predefined list of instructional and assessment methods.
+These are maintained at the School level.
+Click [here](https://iliosproject.gitbook.io/ilios-user-guide/schools/session-types) for more information on setting up and using Session Types.
 * **Description**: Free-text entry allowing for detailed information, instruction, and description of the Session curriculum and activities.
 * **Instructional Notes**: These are internal notes specifically used by Course Coordinators to share information about the session.
 They are not visible to Students.
 * **Terms**: Selected from a school-specific, pre-defined list of one or more Vocabularies